CocoaPods/blog.cocoapods.org/_posts/2014-01-30-Repairing-Our-Broken-Specs-Repository.markdown

 categories: cocoapods
 ---

+_Note: If you got this problem after running `gem update`, [jump here](user-content-i-got-linked-here-after-updating-my-gems-what-to-do) to find a solution_

 Unfortunately we've encountered a bug in libgit2 and we are going to have to **force push** into [the Specs repository][master-repo].
 (Also known as the ‘master’ spec repo.)